SpyrosArg/cat-lovers-app/README.md

 Technical Documentation

 Overview
-This application is a simple React-based web app that allows users to explore cat breeds, view random cat images, and save their favorite cat images.
+This application is a React-based web app that allows users to explore cat breeds, view random cat images, and save their favorite cat images.
 The application consumes the RESTful API provided by TheCatAPI (https://thecatapi.com/) to retrieve information about cat breeds, images, and breed-specific details.

 Component Hierarchy

 The application is composed of the following components:

-App
+1. App
-RandomCatsView
+2. RandomCatsView
-CatBreedsView
+3. CatBreedsView
-FavoritesView
+4. FavoritesView
-CatBreedList
+5. CatBreedList
-BreedModal
+6. BreedModal
-CatList
+7. CatList
-CatModal
+8. CatModal
-Favorites
+9. Favorites

 1. App
 This is the root component of the application and contains the app's routing configuration.